Edgenesis/shifu/README.md

 ## Shifu and Thing

 Shifu utilized the conception of [Thing](https://www.w3.org/TR/wot-thing-description/) to describe a device to be connected.
-- Within the shifu framework, the user just need to create configuration about the device to connect to the framework, and after the connection is established, shifu will automatically start managing the device.
+- Within the Shifu framework, user can connect a device to the framework by simply creating a configuration about the device.
+After the connection is established, Shifu will automatically start managing the device.
 - Shifu will need 3 types of descriptions:
   - the connection type and driver, which is the "property" of the device;
   - the available instructions, which is the "actions" or "services" of the device;